gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 - Not namespaced objects deployed by the Chart
 - CRDs deployed by the Chart

-The algorithm does not wait until particular objects are gone before it continues deleting the next ones.The removal of a Chart is successful if all objects were gone.
+The algorithm does not wait until particular objects are gone (e.g. if thei have some finalizers) before it continues deleting the next ones.
+The removal of a Chart is successful if all objects were gone.
 Objects not deployed by the Chart, e.g. custom resources (CRs) deployed by some operator/job are not removed.

 ### New Solution

+We propose the following solution to have more control over the deletion process.

 ## Default Deletion Behaviour

-We propose the following solution to have more control over the deletion process.

 The basic order of deleting the deployed manifests remains the same as before and is divided into three deletion groups: